boardswarm/boardswarm/boardswarm/README.md

 parameters are expected and it only makes sense to have one of this type.

-The configuration parameters for a console provided by this provider is currently only `rate` with a numeric value matching the consoles baud rate.
+The configuration parameters for a console provided by this provider is currently only `rate` with a numeric value matching the console's baud rate.

 Example configuration:
 ```